amomsi/RHCA-Performance-Study-Guide/README.md

 * user.slice - A new child slice is created in this slice for every user that logs into the system.

 * machine.slice - Virutal machines managed by libvirt will be automatically assigned a new child slice of this slice.

+Three names slices are created by default, but admins can create extra *.slice units, with their own limits, and assign services to these slices.
+It is also possible to create slices as children of another slice by naming them <parent>.<child>.slice.
+This ensures that the new slice will be created inside the <parent>.slice slice.

 ###Inspecting cgroups
 ```shell